 COMBAT AND MANEY CASE LOWER REAR SUMP MOUNT:

 Bolts right up to Combat and Maney heavy duty cases (no machining necessary).
 Other cases can be modified to use this breather (page down).
 Only two screws are necessary.
 Reusable crush proof gasket provided.
 The 3/8″ and 1/2″ hose barbs both have the same size venting connection.
 Note that all versions of the JS breathers shown above can be moved to the lower sump later on when you rebuild the motor by enlarging two holes to 1/4″ and making the sump modification as shown below.
+See diagram for plugging vents to the timing chest as shown at bottom of page.

 The Maney and Combat cases are already drilled and threaded to accept the JS breather as below.